 Summary: In this article, we will compare a recession vs depression.
-We’ll also explain the key differences, which economic indicators to keep track of and whether or not the next Great Depression is headed our way.
+We’ll also explain the key differences, which economic indicators to keep track of and whether or not the next Great Depression is headed our way in 2021.

 The COVID-19 pandemic has brought unprecedented times.
 Instead of smiling at each other at the grocery store, we stand six feet away and hide behind masks.
 All in an effort to protect each other and ourselves.
 The world has changed massively in the last few months and naturally many of us are afraid…of getting sick, losing our jobs, and about what’s going to happen with the economy.

 The big economic questions people are asking: are we headed for a recession?
 Could it even become a depression?
 And what does all this really mean?

 So I don’t leave you hanging, I’ll tell you the answer to the first question.
 Yes, there will be a recession.
 How could there not be after Coronavirus shut down most of our country and the unemployment rate has skyrocketed?
 But how bad is our economy going to get and for how long?
 Could we end up in a full blown depression?
 It’s anyone’s guess at this point.